Moeren588/Dashboard-Reaction-Service/README.md

 - More testing, using it in as many sessions as I can:
   - Specifically flags are uncertain, and delay adjustments.
 - Make it more stable
+  - Implement tests to the code as well
 - Replace the pandas library used (absolutely not needed after all)
 - Move the drivers dict out of the f1_utils script
 - General code improvements